princecorwinofamber/Sequential-circuit-design-service-for-students/readme.md

-## My name is Andrey Kovalevskiy and this is my test task for the project "Sequential circuit design service for students"
-## I apply for the Subproject 2 (Backend developer role)
+## My name is Andrey Kovalevskiy and this is my test task for the project "Sequential circuit design service for students".
+I apply for the Subproject 2 (Backend developer role)

 # How to install the PyEDA library
 open the terminal and execute the command